 Take 2 mixing bowls.
 To the first one add pumpkin purée, water, almond milk, vanilla extract and maple syrup.
 Mix well with a whisk.

 In the other bowl add flour, baking powder, baking soda, pinch of salt.
 Mix well.

 Add the dry ingredients into the wet ingredients.

 Mix well.
-Let stand for 15 minutes.
+Let stand for 15 minutes or overnight.

 In the meantime take a nonstick pan, add coconut oil, heat stove to medium.
 Gently create pancakes by using an ice cream scoop.
 When the edges gets golden brown, you can flip to the other side.
 Let it set for 5-10 minutes before serving.